 In general, a professional certificate indicates that someone has completed the necessary training and earned the appropriate credentials to work in their field.
 Depending on the position or industry, a certificate may be sufficient enough preparation that the individual does not require a relevant undergraduate or advanced degree, though a strong educational foundation is invaluable and often necessary in leadership roles.

 Many nonprofit leaders and managers choose to earn their Certified Nonprofit Professional (CNP) credential from the Nonprofit Leadership Alliance, signifying that they have sufficient knowledge and expertise to advance to a higher level of leadership in the sector.
-The CNP is the only nationally recognized credential that qualifies undergraduates, graduates and working professionals for careers in nonprofit management.
+The CNP is the only nationally recognized credential specifically designed to prepare undergraduates, graduates and early-career professionals for leadership roles in the nonprofit sector, though there are many more programs that provide similarly robust training.

 Certification programs tend to cover a wide range of topics within nonprofit leadership and management without a specific focus on any one area.
-The CNP program helps aspiring leaders develop competency in ten core areas:
+The CNP program, for example, helps aspiring leaders develop competency in ten core areas:

 Certification programs can be completed in less time than a degree program at a fraction of the cost.
 Programs can last anywhere from several weeks to six months or more and cost between several hundred and several thousand dollars.
 Though some programs are held in a traditional academic setting (often on college campuses), many are available in a virtual format, making them accessible to those who require a flexible course schedule.